amirilf/rooster/README.md

 lf.ch01_basics.p01_days with prefix SF.
 ```

-If you have compiled files but are still seeing those frustrating red errors, try changing the import line and then changing it back, or restart VSCoq.
+If you have compiled files but are still seeing those frustrating red errors, try changing the import line and then changing it back, or restart VsRocq.